 Cedar has been a revered plant by many cultures throughout history.
 It is burnt for sacred ceremonies, cleansing energies, healing the lungs as well as used to make teas and infusions to treat a wide variety of ailments.
 The Cedars of God remain one of the last vestiges of the extensive forests of the Cedars of Lebanon that thrived in ancient times.

-Below is an overview of cedar, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of cedar, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of cedar.

 Also Known As: Tree of Life, Arbor Vitae, Lebanon Cedar, Red Juniper, Red Cedar, Pencil Cedar

 Key Actions: Antiseptic, Astringent, Antimicrobial, Antifungal, Diuretic, Expectorant, Sedative, Inhalant, Disinfectant, Purification, Insecticide

 Medicinal Uses: Coughs, cold and flu, fevers, tuberculosis, bronchitis, improve digestion, bruises, purify the environment, insomnia, diabetes, detoxify the body, increase the flow of urine, water retention, promote delayed menses, calm, stress, eczema, acne, fungal infections, ringworm, athlete’s foot, minor wounds, hair loss, syphilis, leprosy, repel ticks, fleas, termites, ants, mosquitos, cockroaches, flour beetles, and moths.

 Also Known As: Red Cedar, Hong Shan Shu

 Key Actions: Relieves Damp Cold, Relieves Skin Disorders, Opens the Mind